Politics of Portugal: Political background

-In the elections of 2011, the Social Democratic Party won enough seats to form a majority government with the People's Party.
-The coalition, led by Prime Minister Pedro Passos Coelho, was supported by a majority in the Parliament of 132 MPs.
-The major opposition party was the Socialist Party (the party of the former Prime Minister José Sócrates, in office 2005–2011) with 74 MPs.
-Also represented were the Portuguese Communist Party (16 MPs), "The Greens" (2 MPs) and the Left Bloc (8 MPs), all to the left of the governing coalition.
+In the Portuguese legislative election of 2011, the PSD won enough seats to form a majority government with the Christian democratic People's Party (CDS-PP).
+The coalition, led by Prime Minister Pedro Passos Coelho, was supported by a majority in the Parliament, with 132 of the 230 MPs.
+The major opposition party was the Socialist Party (the party of the former prime minister José Sócrates, in office 2005–2011) with 74 MPs.
+Also represented were the Portuguese Communist Party (14 MPs), "The Greens" (2 MPs) and the Left Bloc (8 MPs), all to the left of the governing coalition.